 You can select from a range of time durations for these leaks, from 2.5 minutes to 30 minutes.
 All flows that meet or exceed these parameters will set off a Major Leak alert.

 - 5 sec – It is normal for some appliances like ice makers to fill with water for at least 5 seconds.

 - 15 sec – Most ice makers and dish washers, don’t fill with water for more than 15 sec at a time.
 (Recommended)

 - 30 sec – Some appliances need a little longer to fill with water.

 - 1 minute – Water softeners can use water for 1 minute or longer.

 - 5 minutes – Unusually long for any appliance or water softener.

 Despite these leak settings options, it is likely that you will still receive leak alerts for flows that aren't actual leaks.
 For example, if you run the laundry machine, dish washer, and shower consecutively, you may achieve a 20-minute period of flow greater than 1.0gpm which would set off an alert.
 Being aware of your home's water usage will help you to discern the difference between regular usage and potential leaks.

-Smart Home Integrations (Nest, Amazon Alexa)
+Smart Home Integrations (Google Assistant, Amazon Alexa)